GAPS-Collab/gaps-online-software/README.md

 ## API docs

-The API docs for Rust/C++/Python are hosted on github-pages.
-However, the current documentation is always referring to the the main branch, so it might or might not be accurate.
+The documentation supports different release versions of the code and is hosted on github-pages.

 [API-docs](https://gaps-collab.github.io/gaps-online-software/)

-## prerequisites
+## installation

-* rust toolchain - to compile `liftof` flight software suite as well as `tof-dataclasses` and `telemetry-dataclasses`
-* `cmake` is used as a build system
-*  a number of C++ libraries are pulled from github during installation.
-* The C++ API uses the C++20 standard and thus wants gcc-13 or later.
+### Installation of the python library

+The python code is called `gondola` and hosted on [pypi](https://pypi.org/project/gondola/) and can be installed with `uv/rye/pip` and friends.

 ### software repository

 The code is organized in a github repository at
 * [github](https://github.com/GAPS-Collab/gaps-online-software)

-## installation

 ### Clone the repository wit submodules

 We are using git submodules to pull in some of the dependencies.
 To automatically check them out when clone te repository, use `git clone --recurse-submodules`

+## prerequisites

+* rust toolchain - to compile `liftof` flight software suite as well as the core library `gondola-core` with the pybindings.
+Rust edtion 2024 is required
+* `cmake` is used as a build system for the C++ part.
+* The C++ API uses the C++20 standard and thus wants gcc-13 or later.
+* Doxygen to build the C++ documentation locally.

 ### Branches and how to get updates